Contact: Aidan Thompson

 Tel: 0121 414 3602

-The My Character project seeks to develop the future-mindedness of young people through the development and trial of a new journal and website, and has already been used by over 1200 secondary school students across the world.
+The My Character project sought to develop the future-mindedness of young people through the development and trial of a new journal and website, and this has already been used by over 1200 secondary school students across the world.